DC Fact check: Viral Photo is not related to PM Modi Road Show in Kollapur

 But the post is neither linked to Narendra Modi’s visuals from an election rally nor from Telangana's Kollapur.

-The photo which is being widely circulated on social media can be traced back to 2008 and public turned up for the OIlympic Torch passing through in China's Guangzhou.
+The photo which is being widely circulated on social media can be traced back to 2008 and public turned up for the Olympic Torch passing through in China's Guangzhou.

 We used the help of Google lens to find details about the viral photo and found the same visual shared on an online website named ‘Flickr’